CriminalPancake/void-stranger-ap/README.md

 ## Connecting to a server

 If the game was patched successfully, you can open the connection menu by pushing F10.
-Press Tab to move to the next field, Delete to clear the current field, and Enter to connect to AP.
+Press Tab to move to the next field, delete to clear the current field, and Enter to connect to AP.
 Your most recent connection will be saved.

 ## Known bugs

-1. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
+1. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
-If you run into this please provide the crash message so I can fix it.
+If you run into this please provide the crash message, so I can fix it.

-2. During the final RPG battle, the command menu text is squished together.
-This is purely visual thankfully.

-3. If you try to input a brand you have not received, you will go to the next Brane instead, and the Brane value will be 'B???'.
-This doesn't affect much but atoning fixes it.
+2. If a Burden is received while one of the AP menus is open (connection menu, locust menu or item tracker), it will not be properly unlocked in game.
+Closing and reopening the game should fix this.

 ## General options/game info
 Game Spoilers ahead, read at your own risk